 The Parental Relocation Process

 For a parent to move a child, the parent must receive permission from the other parent or an order from the courts.
 If both parents are in agreement on the move, they can work together to create a new parenting plan and submit it to a judge.
 Otherwise, the matter will have to go to court.
-Either way, the parent that wants to move must notify the other parent and petition the court for consent.
+Either way, the parent that wants to move must notify the other parent within 45 days of the proposed move and petition the court for consent.

 If the other parent wants to contest the relocation, he or she can attend a hearing and state a reason for the contestation.
 If the parent believes that a move would interfere with the child’s best interests, for example, he or she can provide evidence of this in an attempt to stop the move.
 The parent wishing to move, on the other hand, could argue that it would be in the child’s best interest.